Luka Chuppi: Plot

 Vishnu Trivedi, a failing politician in the small town of Mathura, campaigns to ban live-in relationships, seeing them as a disgrace to the Indian conservative culture.
-At the same time, his party begins to lead an all-out campaign against film star Nazeem Khan, who is allegegdly in a live-in relationship with his girlfriend, exactly the cause behind his grudge against live-in relationships.
+At the same time, his party begins to lead an all-out campaign against film star Nazeem Khan, who is allegedly in a live-in relationship with his girlfriend, exactly the cause behind his grudge against live-in relationships.

 Vishnu's daughter Rashmi takes up an internship at a local news channel, and starts working with the channel's star reporter Vinod "Guddu" Shukla and his best friend, cameraman Abbas Sheikh.
 Guddu and Rashmi fall in love and Guddu proposes to her.
 Not ready for marriage, she suggests a live-in relationship, but he, being more traditional and somewhat scared of Vishnu, disagrees.
 As a compromise, Abbas suggests trying a live-in relationship during their 20-day business trip to Gwalior.
-The couple agree.
+The couple agrees.